-Vietnam's copyright office is under the control and supervision of the Ministry of Culture and Information.
+The Copyright Office of Vietnam is under the control and supervision of the Ministry of Culture and Information.
 Significant progress has been made in putting in place the laws to protect copyrights, including those belonging to foreigners, but enforcement is almost non-existent.
 This is particularly true for certain categories of products, such as PC software, music and video CDs, VCDs, and DVDs.
 Industry estimates of piracy rates for software, music, and videos run as high as 99 percent.
-Local police authorities often are slow to act on administrative orders fining infringement and enforce court decisions.
+Local police authorities often are slow to act on administrative orders fining infringement and enforcing court decisions.